Action Office: Action Office II

-Ethospace

-Designed by Jack Kelley, who worked on the design of both Action Office I and Action Office II, Ethospace enhanced the wall elements of the Action Office II system.
-Kelley changed the wall units to highly varied — but standardized — tiles that could simply slide into a frame and be finished with end caps.
-By selecting new Ethospace tiles, one could quickly change the color, texture, function, and character of the workspace without dismantling the frame or disrupting work.

-First installations

-The first offices to incorporate Action Office products were in the Federal Reserve Bank of New York, which had contracted with George Nelson and Herman Miller in 1963 to design an innovative office space that could maximize efficiency in a small area.
-The resulting design was based on Nelson's CPS (Comprehensive Panel System), and featured "pods" of four cubicles arranged in a swastika pattern, each with an L-shaped desk and overhead storage.
-Surviving photos of the Federal Reserve Bank offices reveal a design that would not appear much different from a cubicle of today.

-In 1964 this design was re-used for the Woman's Medical Clinic of Lafayette, Indiana, and in Nelson's own New York design offices.

 Action Office today

 The Action Office I series was dropped from the Herman Miller lineup in 1970.
 In 1978 the Action Office II line was renamed simply Action Office.
-Herman Miller describes it as "the world's first open plan office system," and claims a $5 billion installed base.

-In 1985 the Worldwidedesign Congress named Action Office the "Most Significant Design since 1960".
+Worldesign Congress 1985 named the Action Office as "the world's most significant industrial design for the years 1961–1985".

 Recent modifications to Action Office include increased storage and more collaborative workspaces.
 The New York Museum of Modern Art added Resolve, a 1999 design that incorporates technology and 120° corners, to the museum's permanent collection in 2001.

 In 1997, Robert Propst said that he had hoped that his idea would "give knowledge workers a more flexible, fluid environment than the rat-maze boxes of offices," but regretted that his idea had evolved to some extent into just that, saying that "the cubicle-izing of people in modern corporations is monolithic insanity."

 In the media

 Action Office furnishings have appeared in many films released within the last thirty years.
 The first film to feature Action Office products was Stanley Kubrick's 2001: A Space Odyssey, released in 1968.
 In the film a white Action Office I roll-top desk is used in the space station reception area.